olopcodes/price-grid/README.md

 ## My process

-Build the price grid as close to the design as possible
+Build the price grid as close to the design as possible.
+Made some minor changes with the colors and styles to the price grid.

 ### Built with